 - Dutch Angle: Used in the space station docking sequence to show that not every object in space approaches on the same plane.

-- Evil Is Hammy: Averted; the mysterious Mr Roundtree is the most bland Diabolical Mastermind imaginable.
+- Evil Is Hammy: Averted; the mysterious Mr. Roundtree is the blandest Diabolical Mastermind imaginable.
 Then again he is a spy — maybe it's part of his cover.

 - Gravity Screw: People walk along the corridors of the space station upside down past people going the other way due to its variable gravity.
 They avoid floating off the floor because they were wearing "magnetic shoes".
 Signs request that you PLEASE DO NOT WALK ON THE WALLS.

 - Hollywood Science: Averted.
 Though it does fall victim to Technology Marches On, there's a serious attempt to depict the future of space exploration as seen from the 1950's.
 A streamlined spaceship only takes them up to the space station, where another craft looking similar to the Apollo Lunar Module (though much larger) takes them the rest of the way.
 There's also Expo Speak explanations of space flight and free fall.